In this article we are going to talk about how to use the commands offered by the Aletheia tool for image stegaanalysis.

 - effnetb0-dci-score: DCI Score with EfficientNet B0.

-- effnetb0-dci-predict: DCI Predict with EfficientNet B0.
+- effnetb0-dci-predict: DCI Prediction with EfficientNet B0.

 - e4s: Train Ensemble Classifiers for Steganalysis.